Storm looking to wrap up first-round bye Sunday vs. Lynx

 In a retweet, guard Sami Whitcomb wrote: “I keep watching all the different reactions.”

-Seemingly, everyone in the WNBA world is watching Loyd.
+Seemingly everyone in the WNBA world is watching Loyd.
 Video of her buzzer beater had garnered more than 300,000 views by Saturday afternoon.

-The two-time All-Star is often overlooked on a team that’s loaded with four WNBA All-Stars, including 2018 MVP Breanna Stewart future Hall of Famer Sue Bird and 2019 Defensive Player of the Year Natasha Howard.
+The two-time All-Star is often overlooked on a team that’s loaded with four WNBA All-Stars, including 2018 MVP Breanna Stewart, future Hall of Famer Sue Bird and 2019 Defensive Player of the Year Natasha Howard.

 But Loyd has stepped into the spotlight and if this is going to be a truly epic season for the Storm, then it will need more of her shot-making heroics.